tiagojsag/playbook/purpose/index.md

 ## Strategic Priorities **UP FOR REVIEW UNTIL MONDAY 14TH**

-We will present our first group of strategic priorities at the August 2018 All Hands meeting.
-These will include two main priorities for the next six months.
+We have two main priorities for the next six months.

-**1. Increase the urgency of our work and complete projects more quickly** Under this priority we will undertake four main activities
+**1. Increase the urgency of our work and complete projects more quickly.**

+Under this priority we will undertake four main activities

 * Creating 6 systems are consentmentized and operational by the EO 2018 built around speed and quality